 The cases were confirmed on 10 January 2025 and affected three water buffalo out of a herd of 14.
-The remaining animals in the herd have been culled to prevent further spread.
+The remaining animals in the herd were culled to prevent further spread.

-200 pigs on a nearby farm have also been culled as a precaution.
+200 pigs on a nearby farm were also culled as a precaution.

 Nine farms in Belgium were placed under precautionary quarantine following the movement of animals from Brandenburg to Belgium.
 However, no cases have been detected.